vnijs/radiant/inst/base/tools/help/transform.md

 ### Show duplicates

 If there are duplicates in the data use `Show duplicates` to get a better sense for the data points that have the same value in multiple rows.
 If you want to explore duplicates using the _View_ tab make sure to `Store` them in a different dataset (i.e., make sure **not** to overwrite the data you are working on).
 If you choose to show duplicates based on all columns in the data only one of the duplicate rows will be shown.
 These rows are **exactly** the same so showing 2 or 3 isn't helpful.
 If, however, we look for duplicates based on a subset of the available variables Radiant will generate a dataset with **all** rows that are deemed similar.

+## Training variable

+To create a variable that can be used to randomly filter a dataset for analysis (or training) and holdout, select `Training variable` from the `Transformation type` dropdown.
+Specify either the number of observations to use for training (i.e., `Size` > 1) or a proportion of observations to select (i.e., `Size` > 1).
+The new variable will have a value "1" for training and "0" holdout.

+## Holdout sample

+To create a holdout sample based on (the reverse of) a filter select `Holdout sample` from the `Transformation type` dropdown.
+By default the opposite of the active filter is used.
+For example, is analysis is conducted on all observations where `data < "2015-1-1"` then the holdout sample will be based on the filter `data >= "2015-1-1"` if the `Reverse filter` box is checked.